CodeX-Academy-Official/badges/technologies/frontend/materialdesign1.md

 ## Master the following:

-* Add Material Design CSS and JS to a Vanilla JS Front-End application
 * Implement Material Design in a React application using Material UI
 * Compare/contrast Material Design to other design systems like Bootstrap
 * Describe columns, gutters and margins.